chemfiles/Chemfiles.jl/doc/reference.rst

 Error and logging functions
 ---------------------------

-These jl:functions are not exported, and should be called by there fully qualified name:
+These functions are not exported, and should be called by there fully qualified name:

 .. code-block:: julia